 A formal written agreement outlining the responsibilities of each party with regard to administering medication would be developed to reflect the particular needs of the young person and the level of support required (see Appendix 4).
-In this situation, carers may be expected to attend Renfrewshire Council's 'Handling Medication in Social Care Settings' training course.
+In this situation, carers may be expected to attend the Renfrewshire Council 'Handling Medication in Social Care Settings' training course.